walnuthq/madara-docs/docs/quickstart/use_localchain.md

 ![Class hash](/img/quickstart-local-classhash.png "Resulting class hash")

 Note the declared class hash.
+It may take up to a minute for the declaration to be available in the blockchain.

 ### Deploy it